 The Irish Coast Guard saved 161 lives during the past year.

-Responding to almost 2,000 incidents, this year was the busiest since the search and rescue service was formed in 1822.
+Responding to almost 2,000 incidents, it was the busiest year since the search and rescue service was formed in 1822.

 Crews recovered 88 bodies during 2012 – also the highest number on record.

-“These are essential services and much of the cost is met by volunteers,” said Mr Varadkar.
+“These are essential services and much of the cost is met by volunteers,” he said.

 “But I particularly want to pay tribute to the huge number of volunteers who save lives every week of the year.